drei01/matt-reid-co-uk/_posts/2019-10-30-every-developer-should-learn-product.md

 title: Why every developer should get into product management
 ---

+<amp-iframe sandbox="allow-scripts" scrolling="no" height="250" width="667" data-appid="dbtLvB_w7" class="app-ep-iframe" frameborder="0" src="https://play.ht/embed/?article_url=https://play.ht/drafts/qw5qkzruOOd0OL2XG4V4Y5W4IZE3/G-Wg9RzC&voice=Matthew" article-url="https://play.ht/drafts/qw5qkzruOOd0OL2XG4V4Y5W4IZE3/G-Wg9RzC" allowfullscreen=""></amp-iframe>

 ## The old switch-a-roo

 There's nothing more frustrating than finishing work on your feature only for Product to move the goal posts right?
-"The feature needs to do these 3 extra things now" or "we just realised that part won't work" are dreaded words to us devs.
-We just spend hours coding the feature exactly to spec and someone with no idea how long it take just pulled the carpet from under our feet.
+"The feature needs to do these 3 extra things now" or "we just realised that part won't work" are dreaded words to developers.
+We just spent hours coding the feature exactly to spec and someone with no idea how long it took just pulled the carpet from under our feet.

 ## What if there was a better way